 So, that first year I started growing a garden in my backyard.
 I didn’t really have any formal gardening experience, but really believed I could do this.
 I put out notes to my friends and neighbors and asked them to donate any extra produce.
 After work, once a week, I would go to the same neighborhood where I had been educating for years and set up a farmers market.
 The residents were awesome!
 They were grateful (even when I had only 15 snap peas) and even brought plastic bags to share with others.
 Partway into that first year, I received a $300 grant and built four new beds in my backyard.

 Well, we’ve grown!
 Since that first year, we’ve donated more than 4,500 pounds of produce to an average of 45 families per week!
-The first three years were great and for two of those years, I had the luxury of relying on Healthy Kids Club for funding.
-Now we’re getting even bigger and are striking out on our own.
-My hope now is to teach kids about gardening and food.
+Now we’re getting even bigger and my hope now is to teach kids about gardening and food.
 To connect kids to the world around them and help people eat healthier.

 - Salud Family Health Center - Laporte and Blue Spruce Locations